PjHurtig/camping-pack-list/README.md

 In early code i wanted to do something similar and had another bug, at that point i tried to do everything inside the same eventlistener that created both of the buttons, this resulted in invisible "done"-buttons being created every time the edit button was pressed.

 This was only noticed in dev tools element view as the code seemed to work on the surface, the solution that i used then was to remove the button and create it every time so it did not stack in the code.
-Thankfully as i learned more about functions and the importance of refactoring code, i came up with a much better solution.
+Thankfully as i learned more about functions and the importance of refactoring code, i came up with a much better solution (not without its own complications though!).

 # Deployment